 Open Source OLED Watch

-It's a great time to be an engineer, and a .
-In keeping with the theme of Petr Tosovsky's Open Source Projects in Altium blog, we found another Open Source Hardware (OSHW) project which was so cool we wanted to share it with the community.
-In this blog, Ben Jordan interviews 4th year computer engineering student Jared Sanson about his awesome OLED watch, which he designed the electronics for in Altium Designer®.
+It's a great time to be an engineer and a designer.
+In keeping with the theme of Petr Tosovsky's Open Source Projects in our Altium Designer blog, we found another Open Source Hardware (OSHW) project which was so cool we wanted to share it with the community.
+In this blog, Ben Jordan interviews 4th year computer engineering student Jared Sanson about his awesome OLED watch (smart watch), which he designed the electronics for in Altium Designer®.

-Last month, we published a blog by Petr Tosovsky highlighting some of the neat open source hardware projects that have been designed in Altium .
-Most of these have been done by people who have access to Altium as a full commercial package for their day-to-day work as engineers and PCB designers.
+Last month, we published a blog by Petr Tosovsky highlighting some of the neat open source hardware projects that have been designed in Altium Designer.
+Most of these have been done by people who have access to Altium Designer as a full commercial package for their day-to-day work as engineers and PCB designers.
 But there is a thriving next generation of engineers who are doing some pretty awesome work too.
-We found one such amazing open source project on the blog pages of a 4th-year engineering student at University of Canterbury in New Zealand, Jared Sanson.
-I asked Jared some questions and to share some of his thoughts on this neat project.
+We found one such amazing open source smartwatch project on the blog pages of a 4th-year engineering student at University of Canterbury in New Zealand, Jared Sanson.
+I asked Jared some questions and to share some of his thoughts on this smart watch project.

 [Ben Jordan] An OLED watch is an impressive thing to design and build solo.
 Why did you start this project?

 [Jared Sanson] I started building this watch project because I had an OLED display lying around, but no way to drive it.
-After starting to design a breakout PCB in Altium, I realised it was such a waste so I decided to turn it into a smart-watch platform, complete with Bluetooth LE and various sensors.
+After starting to design a breakout PCB in Altium Designer, I realized it was such a waste so I decided to turn it into a smart-watch platform, complete with Bluetooth LE and various sensors.

 [Ben Jordan] You’re currently in your final year of Computer Engineering at University of Canterbury in NZ.
 Was this project helpful in your work there?